nanopb/nanopb/docs/reference.rst

-                               NOTE: This cannot be used on CPUs that break on unaligned accesses to variables. skip_message                   Skip the whole message from generation.
+                               NOTE: This cannot be used on CPUs that break on unaligned accesses to variables. skip_message                   Skip the whole message from generation. no_unions                      Generate 'oneof' fields as optional fields instead of C unions. msgid                          Specifies a unique id for this message type.
+                               Can be used by user code as an identifier.
 ============================  ================================================

 These options can be defined for the .proto files before they are converted